-The Reserve Bank of New Zealand (RBNZ), this week issued a bulletin outlining 5 unconventional monetary policy plans they could implement in case of a crisis.
+The Reserve Bank of New Zealand (RBNZ), issued a bulletin on 4 May 2018.
+The bulletin outlined 5 unconventional monetary policy plans the RBNZ could implement in case of a crisis.
 Including that the RBNZ is prepared to print money.

 The bulletin entitled “Aspects of implementing unconventional monetary policy in New Zealand” outlined these 5 potential tools:

 - Negative interest rates: the OCR could be cut to as low as -0.75%

 - Forward guidance: the RBNZ would clearly signal its intentions

 - QE: the RBNZ would consider buying large amounts of government and corporate bonds on the secondary market, and potentially foreign government bonds

 - Interest-rate swaps: the RBNZ could use this market to influence broader interest rates